-Located on the east end of Duluth, and at the beginning of HWY 61, this beach offers some of the best skipping stones on the north shore.
+Located on the east end of Duluth, and at the beginning of HWY 61, Brighton Beach offers some of the best skipping stones on the north shore.
 Enjoy skipping rocks into the abyss that is Lake Superior, or go to the mouth of the Lester River and skip rocks under the Lester River Bridge where the water is usually dead calm.

 Located in downtown Grand Marais, this beach features a plethora of flat, smooth red stones are perfect for skipping.
 This is a great spot to release some built up aggression or burn off some calories, and just get lost in time skipping rocks.

 Pretty much any beach along the shores of Lake Superior in Northern Minnesota will feature numerous rocks that you can skip.
-Basalt and rhyolite are the most common, and you can recognize these by their bluish black colors with very small crystals.
-These are the best stones for skipping.
+Basalt and rhyolite are the most common, and you can recognize these by their bluish-black colors, and very small crystals.
+These are the absolute best stones for skipping.

 Fun, Free, Minnesota Entertainment